 Are you having one of those months at work?
 The crazy kind that give you a perpetual headache?
 If so, you might need a mental health day.

 "Paid time off when you are sick is a benefit for many full-time employees.
-More recently, this has been extended to include 'mental health days' in which employees use a sick day because of stress and burnout rather than for illnesses like flu or cold," explains Fast Company
+More recently, this has been extended to include 'mental health days' in which employees use a sick day because of stress and burnout rather than for illnesses like flu or cold," author Art Markman says in an article for Fast Company

 A mental health day can be exactly what you need -- if you plan it in advance.